Welcome to the FAQ section for the WFTGA Convention 2026 in Fukuoka, Japan!

 unlimited 🙂

-no only credit card or bank transfer
+We accept only credit card or bank transfer.

-you can add more then 1 room in the registration system 🙂
+You can add more then 1 room in the registration system.

 Expect cool, mild winter temperatures: